bioinfo-pf-curie/geniac/docs/customcmd.rst

 * ``params.geniac.containers.cmd.envCustom``: to define environment variables which will be set inside the docker and singularity images.

 For example, assume that you want to add to custom commands and two custom environment variables for the `fastqc` tool.
-Then, using the label of your tool (i.e. `fastqc`) add the folloing in the ``conf/geniac.config`` file:
+Then, using the label of your tool (i.e. `fastqc`) add the following in the ``conf/geniac.config`` file:

 ::